teo-tsirpanis/Farkle/CONTRIBUTING.md

 ## What to contribute

 __Farkle is undergoing a complete rewrite.
-Until it completes, community contributions to files under `src/Farkle` will not be accepted.__ You can contribute instead to:
+Until it completes, community contributions to files under `src/Farkle` or `src/FarkleNeo` will not be accepted.__ You can contribute instead to:

 * Documentation
 * Tests